 OUR HOLYROOD PARK

 Take a walk on the wild side in Holyrood Park – our school’s outdoor classroom.
-Just keep your screen handy (possibly, an Android phone device) and head off to the Google Play Store to download our free map app created by our app developers-in-residence Vlad Hasiu and Theresa Pickles.
+Just keep your screen handy (possibly an Android phone device) and head off to the Google Play Store here to download our free map app created by our app developers-in-residence Vlad Hasiu and Theresa Pickles.

-While navigating your way through Our Holyrood Park app, remember to don your headphones for Abbeyhill Soundscape – a series of short binaural audio plays by our resident theatre makers from Citadel Arts Group.
-Keep your ears ‘spiked’ for The Wee World – the audio play by Vincent Maguire, inspired by the memories of the our former pupil and legendary footballer Willie Hunter who sadly passed away on 4 August 2020 as part of our special tribute to Willie.
+While navigating your way through the park with our map app, remember to don your headphones for Abbeyhill Soundscape – a series of short binaural audio plays by our resident theatre makers from Citadel Arts Group.
+Keep your ears ‘spiked’ for The Wee World – the audio play by Vincent Maguire, inspired by the memories of the our former pupil and legendary footballer Billy Hunter who sadly passed away on 4 August 2020 as part of our special tribute to Billy.

 Missed our Colony of Artists festival finale at the school’s Assembly Hall on 23 September 2018?
 Entitled CATS this finale was dedicated to Aileen Paterson (1934-2018), who in 2013/14 was one of our first artist-in-residence at Abbeyhill Primary School.
 Look out for a few cats including Maisie McKenzie of Morningside, the much loved character from Ms Paterson’s books.
 Increasingly known as Maisie of Abbeyhill!

 Re-live the new play-in-the-making Spontaneous by Morna Pearson – our playwright-in-residence; the dance piece Maisie Goes to the Highlands by our choreographer-in-residence Eleanor Robertson and the poetry and pipes duet Goodbye to England by Rodney Relax and Leighann Dudley.